Editor's note: This story has been updated to reflect the location of the inspection system.

 Strip searches could become a thing of the past at the Washington County Jail in light of new technology Warden Edward Strawn introduced Wednesday to the prison board.

-Members of the board voted 6-0 in favor of a “whole-body inspection system” by Nuctech, a British firm, which will cost $113,000 to be paid for, not by taxpayers, but by the Inmate Welfare Fund.
+Members of the board voted 6-0 in favor of a “whole-body inspection system” by Nuctech, a Beijing-based firm, which will cost $113,000 to be paid for, not by taxpayers, but by the Inmate Welfare Fund.
 Judge John DiSalle was absent.

 A five-year warranty costs $18,000, and the entire package includes transportation, insurance, installation, deployment, training and technical support.